 The study was completed in April 2018.
-A summary of the components of the report is available in Section V. Although the study is complete, a shore-based option will not be available for vessels by 2020, the date the interim California Performance Standards are scheduled to be implemented.
+A summary of the components of the report is available in Section V of this report.
+Although the study is complete, a shore-based option will not be available for vessels by 2020, the date the interim California Performance Standards are scheduled to be implemented.